 Here are 10 tips to help you overcome your fears and shine on stage, on the field, or at the podium:

-Limit caffeine and sugar intake the day of the performance.
+- Limit caffeine and sugar intake the day of the performance.
 Eat a sensible meal a few hours before you are to perform so that you have energy and don't get hungry.
-A low-fat meal including complex carbohydrates -- whole-grain pasta, pizza, or a bean and rice burrito -- is a good choice.
+A low-fat meal including complex carbohydrates -- whole-grain pasta, lentil soup, yogurt, or a bean and rice burrito -- is a good choice.